San Jose trash & recycling 311 requests

 Source & provenance

 Counts on this page are derived from San Jose’s official open 311 data feed, covering January 2021 through April 11, 2026.
-Category assignment uses a hand-curated mapping from the city’s raw service types to a normalized cross-city category.
+Category assignment uses an AI-generated mapping from the city’s raw service types to a normalized cross-city category.
 View the underlying dataset at data.sanjoseca.gov.